kevin931/PythonTemplate/README.md

 horizon!
 Simply use the project without worrying about anything else!

 For documentation and unittesting, you don't have to use the same framework as I'm using.
 If you don't like it, leave parts of the folder out!
-No worry: I won't be offendeds!
+No worry: I won't be offended!

 ## Packages You Will Need